Best Breakfast in Hong Kong: Top Spots for Every Craving

 Hong Kong is one of the few cities where breakfast genuinely has a culture around it.
 Not just "a meal you eat before work," but a whole set of rituals, the cha chaan teng tea house, the rush of a congee counter, the specific pleasure of a pineapple bun with a slab of cold butter melting into it.
 Knowing where to go depends a lot on what kind of morning you're having.

-The Classic Hong Kong Breakfast: Cha Chaan Teng
+The Classic Ninetys Hong Kong Local Breakfast: Cheung Hong Yuen, Cha Chaan Teng

 If you've never eaten at a cha chaan teng, start there.
 These are Hong Kong's answer to the diner, fast, cheap, loud, and not particularly interested in your comfort.
 You share tables with strangers.
 Someone will have already cleared your cup before you've finished.
 It's great.